-Philip Wegmann from the swamp - WOWO 1190 AM | 107.5 FM
+Philip Wegmann from the Swamp - WOWO 1190 AM | 107.5 FM

-Philip Wegmann of Real Clear Politics joins from the swamp to give an update on the impeachment hearings.
+Philip Wegmann of Real Clear Politics joins for his weekly update from the Swamp with more on impeachment stalling out.

 Subscribe to the Pat Miller Program podcast on Apple Podcasts, Google Play Music, Spotify or wherever you find podcasts.

-Philip Wegmann of Real Clear Politics joins from the swamp to give an update on the impeachment hearings.
+Philip Wegmann of Real Clear Politics joins for his weekly update from the Swamp with more on impeachment stalling out.

 Subscribe to the Pat Miller Program podcast on Apple Podcasts, Google Play Music, Spotify or wherever you find podcasts.